avroshk/_audio-on-web/README.md

 Real topics I want to cover:
 1) Setting React with Web Audio API
+2) Understand audio thread vs. render thread
+3) Understand Data-flow (why Redux?)
 2) Using D3 or a graphics library with React to draw Waveform
 3) Handling cross-browser things
 4) How to make Audio Workers work with React?

+Scope Down:
+1) Why choose React to demonstrate this?
+* It gives a way to